sabinmhx/cardarus/README.md

 ## Features

-- **User Authentication:** The app provides secure user authentication using Firebase Authentication.
+- **User Authentication:** Cardarus provides secure user authentication using Firebase Authentication.
 Users can sign up with email/password or log in with their existing accounts.

 - **User Profiles:** Each user has a profile page that displays their profile.